keitaroinc/enabler/README.md

 **Kind group of commands**

 This command group is used to Manage kind clusters.
 The name of the cluster is taken from the option --kube-context, which defaults to 'keitaro'.
 They can be accessed by using enabler kind + name_of_command.
 - create: used to create a kind cluster, with configfile as an argument.
+The deafult config file is kind-cluster.yaml.
 - delete : command that checks if cluster exists and then deletes it.
 - status: to check the status of cluster
 - start: with this command we find the containers with a label io.x-k8s.kind.cluster, check status and ports, start them and then configure kubectl context